Configuring policies in SaaS Guard

 Custom detectors

-In addition to the built-in detectors offered by Lakera Guard, you can also create custom detectors for the Content Moderation and PII defense categories, when Advanced Editing is enabled.
 These detectors use regular expressions to flag specific words, strings or text patterns when screening.
-Note that custom detectors are binary, and they either flag or don’t flag content independent of the threshold level set for the defense category.
+Note that custom detectors are binary, and they either flag or don’t flag content, independent of the policy flagging sensitivity.

 These can be used to add custom defenses, preventing your GenAI talking about unwanted topics or screening for additional types of sensitive data.